MPH Public Health (Web-based Learning) / Course details

 You can see what our Student Ambassadors have to say about our MPH course and contact them with any questions.

-You will be taught by professionals working in the field of local, national and international public health.
-There is an emphasis on applying your learning to real life public health issues.
+You will be taught by professionals in the field of local, national and international public health.
+There is an emphasis on applying learning to public health issues.

-All of the course content is delivered online, enabling you to fit study around other commitments.
-A three-day residential induction is held in Manchester at the start of the course, but attendance is not compulsory.
-There are both fully online and blended options where face-to-face sessions are planned.
+Course content is delivered online, enabling you to study around other commitments.
+If possible a face-to-face induction is held in Manchester at the start of the course, but attendance is not compulsory.
+There are fully online and blended options where face-to-face sessions are planned.

 Learn with students from around the world

-You will be able to mix with students from a range of disciplines from all over the world.
-We have over 1,500 alumni from more than 80 countries.
+Mix with students from a range of disciplines from all over the world.

 Additional course information